JaKaczocha/ToFDataInterp/README.md

 ## How To Use

+To ensure successful execution of the application, the following prerequisites must be met:

+* NPX microcontroller for running the application
+* Proper pin configuration
+* Time-of-Flight (ToF) sensor
+* LCD screen
+* Incremental encoder

 > [!IMPORTANT]
-> You need to properly plug pins with project configuration for ToF, LCD and encoder to properly launch application.
+> Ensure that the pins are correctly connected according to the project configuration for ToF, LCD, and the encoder in order to successfully launch the application.
+[LPC55S69 Pin config](./Expansion%20Connectors.pdf)

 After the build process is complete, proceed to install the application on your microcontroller.
 The sensor will undergo a brief initialization process, after which it should promptly display a live image on the LCD screen.
 Note that the sensor is capable of reading data solely in the form of an 8x8 pixel matrix.